On the asymptotic dynamics for the $L^2$-supercritical gKDV equation: Introduction

 \emph{Far-field virial identities}.
 We introduce localized virial functionals of the form

 with time-dependent center $x_0(t)$ and scale $R(t)$.
-After differentiating in time and using the structure of \eqref{4gKdV}, the main term is controlled by an expression proportional to $\|\partial_x u(t)\|_{L^2}^{\frac{p-1}{2}}$, which dictates the natural propagation scale in both the global and blow-up regimes.
+After differentiating in time and using the structure of \eqref{4gKdV}, the main term is controlled by an expression proportional to $\|\partial_x u(t)\|_{L^2}^{\frac{p-1}{2}}$, which dictates the natural propagation scale in both the global dynamics and the blow-up regime.

 \emph{Control of error terms via mass conservation}.
 Since the mass is conserved, terms that contain no derivatives of $u$ are uniformly bounded.
 All remaining terms involve weights decaying either at infinity or inside the radiative region, where the scaled virial functionals retain coercivity.
 This step will require further work if one wants to work fully in $\dot H^{s_p}$ instead of $H^s$, $s>s_p$.